HL7/davinci-deqm/source/pages/vte1.md

 {% include img.html img="DEQM Resource Diagram - VTE5.jpg"  caption = "Figure 3-18 MeasureReport Using Encounter with Principal Diagnosis" %}

-### Option 6: Measure Report Using Procedure/ProcedureRequest and Encounter
+### Option 6: Measure Report Using Procedure/ServiceRequest and Encounter
 {:.no_toc}

 When a patient has an inpatient encounter, during which they are provided Comfort Measures within 1 day of being admitted or 1 day of a surgical procedure for which they were admitted, these Comfort Measures are *excluded* from the denominator of the measure. for the measure.
 The surgical procedure is defined by the presence of a code from the “general or neuraxial anesthesia” value set present in the measure.
-The Comfort measures are represented by either a Procedure or a ProcedureRequest with a code from the “Comfort Measures” value set present in the measure.
+The Comfort measures are represented by either a Procedure or a ServiceRequest with a code from the “Comfort Measures” value set present in the measure.
 The following resource graph diagram shows what would be included with a DEQM Individual MeasureReport when the patient has had intervention comfort measures.

-{% include img.html img="DEQM Resource Diagram - VTE6.jpg" caption = "Figure 3-19 MeasureReport Using Procedure/ProcedureRequest and Encounter" %}
+{% include img.html img="DEQM Resource Diagram - VTE6.jpg" caption = "Figure 3-19 MeasureReport Using Procedure/ServiceRequest and Encounter" %}

 ### Option 7: Measure Report Using MedicationRequest, DeviceRequest, MedicationStatement or DeviceUseStatement
 {:.no_toc}